rindPHI/isla/islaspec.md

 expressions](#tree-quantifiers-without-match-expressions): If `Q <type>
 var="mexpr" in tree: A` is the formula (`Q` being either `forall` or `exists`), we collect subtrees from `tree` with roots labeled with `<type>`.
-Then, however, we select only those of which the some derivation tree for the match expression is a *prefix*.
+Then, however, we select only those of which some derivation tree for the match expression is a *prefix*.
 Then, we instantiate `var` and all variables in `mexpr` according to the found match, and check whether `A` holds for all/one of these instantiations.